 - Sprained ankles are more likely to occur if you wear flip-flops for sports or similar activities.

 - Poor posture is an important concern for those with osteoporosis, and flip-flops exacerbate poor posture by causing back problems.

 - Falls can happen if the flip-flop gets caught on a bump in the sidewalk, in an escalator, or because you have to compromise your gait to walk in them.

 The main problem with flip-flops is the lack of support and their overall flimsy nature.
 As the name implies, the sandals flip and flop and smack the bottom of the foot, and the wearer has to curl his or her toes downward to keep the flip-flops from being flung off with normal walking.
 Also, flip-flop wearers hold their ankles at a different angle than those wearing more supportive shoes.
 Thus, normal foot rotation and gait are thrown off, compromising balance and affecting skeletal alignment.

-The whole body is interconnected, a fact recognized in the Save Our Bones Program.
+The whole body is interconnected, a fact recognized in the Osteoporosis Reversal Program.
 This is why the Program aims to nourish the whole body with proper nutrition and regular exercise in order to build bone, and it’s why what’s happening with your feet affects your whole body.

 What’s The Best Kind Of Shoe?

 As mentioned earlier, It’s fine to wear flip-flops for brief periods, such as by the pool.
 These days, though, they come in an array of colors with flowers, sequins, and other fashionable decorations.
 The fancier flip-flops have come to be acceptable office attire, and many people wear plain ones around the house.
 This sets the stage for frequent – almost constant – flip-flop wearing.